poblabs/weewx-belchertown/.github/ISSUE_TEMPLATE/2_enhancement_request.md

 ---
 name: Enhancement Request
-about: Got a great idea?
-Let us know!
+about: Got an idea to enhance the skin?
 title: ''
 labels: 'enhancement'
 assignees: ''